Identifying business risk

 - environmental, such as climate change, chemical spills and pollution

-- work health and safety, such as accidents caused by materials, equipment, or location of your work
+- work health and safety, such as serious injury or illness, dangerous incidents, accidents caused by materials, equipment, or location of your work

 - property and equipment, such as damage from natural disasters, burst water pipes, robbery and vandalism

-- security, such as theft, fraud, loss of intellectual property, terrorism, extortion and online security and fraud
+- security, such as theft, fraud, loss of intellectual property, terrorism, extortion and cyber security and fraud

 - economic and financial, such as global financial events, interest rate increases, cash flow shortages, customers not paying, rapid growth and rising costs

-- staffing, such as industrial relations issues, human error, conflict management and difficulty filling vacancies
+- staffing, such as industrial relations issues, human error, conflict management, loss of key staff and difficulty filling vacancies

 - suppliers, such as issues within their business or industry resulting in failure or interruptions to the supply chain of products or raw materials